Tourahi/Binocles/README.md

 Binocles is a module based on Monocle https://github.com/kjarvi/monocle. this module gives the ability to easily :

   1. watch variables and complex expressions
   2. watch files and reload them when they change
   3. Reloads the game after any watched files have been changed.
   4. Custom colors
   5. Add Global variables to the listener from the console.
+  6. Since the latest updates now you can watch nested tables recursively.

 The setup of a basic main.lua file is as follows: